zachvalenta/jvns.ca/content/post/2017-08-06-learning-at-work.markdown

 * Read blog posts
 * Go to conferences
 * Read books
-* Watch talks while watching the dishes
+* Watch talks while washing the dishes
 * Build side projects using the technologies you want to learn

 These things all totally work.
 I see that it's pretty common to spend time